INUIT QAUJIMAJATUQANGIT: ART, ARCHITECTURE AND TRADITIONAL KNOWLEDGE

 The exhibition was held in cooperation with the Embassy of Canada to Iceland.
 The Exhibition Catalogue can be downloaded here.

-The exhibition Transitions / Vistabönd opened in Veröld – House of Vigdís August 29 and will be on display until October 29.
-The participants are the composer Anna Þorvaldsdóttir, the artists Karlotta Blöndal, Olivia Plender, Unnar Örn and Ragnar Kjartansson, and the author Kristín Ómarsdóttir.
+The exhibition Transitions / Vistabönd opened in Veröld – House of Vigdís on August 29 2019 and was on display until October 29 the same year.
+The participants were the composer Anna Þorvaldsdóttir, the artists Karlotta Blöndal, Olivia Plender, Unnar Örn and Ragnar Kjartansson, and the author Kristín Ómarsdóttir.
 With one exception, they all have in common the link of having been artists in residence at the Banff Centre for Arts and Creativity in Alberta, Canada, or have had work exhibited there.
-The exhibition has been set up in association with the conference Migration/Vistaskipti that will take place in the University of Iceland, in collaboration with the University of Manitoba, on 29-30 August.
-Though its exhibits reflect the varying subject matter of the creative artists, they display nonetheless the strong connection between man and nature.
-Very different localities become the source for art that expresses itself in various forms and media, and the exhibition consists of visual images, texts and music.
+The exhibition was set up in association with the conference Migration/Vistaskipti, held in the University of Iceland, in collaboration with the University of Manitoba, on 29-30 August 2019.
+Though its exhibits reflected the varying subject matter of the creative artists, they displayed nonetheless the strong connection between man and nature.
+Very different localities become the source for art that expresses itself in various forms and media, and the exhibition consisted of visual images, texts and music.

 FIRST ENCOUNTER.
 GREENLANDERS IN ÍSAFJÖRÐUR IN 1925.

 Veröld – House of Vigdís 17 January 2019 – 30 June 2019 and in the National and University Library of Iceland